aerogear/graphback/docs/datamodel.md

 ---

 ## Model
-The Data model file is written in GraphQL syntax where you define your types along with custom directives for additional use cases.
+The Data model file is written in GraphQL syntax where you define your data types.

 ## Example